Cold front: Frontogenetical circulation

 Frontogenesis is the process of creating or steepening the temperature gradient of a front.
 During this process the atmosphere reacts in an attempt to restore balance, the consequence is a circular motion along the front where air is being lifted up, along the cold front and dropping downward, behind the frontal boundary.
 This is the actual force of upward motion along a front that is responsible for clouds and precipitation.

 As the temperature gradient steepens during frontogenesis, the thermal wind becomes imbalanced.
 To maintain balance, the geostrophic wind aloft and below adjust, such that regions of divergence/convergence form.
 Mass continuity would require a vertical transport of air along the cold front where there is divergence (lowered pressure).
 Although this circulation is described by a series of processes, they are actually occurring at the same time, observable along the front as a thermally direct circulation.
 There are several factors that influence the final shape and tilt of the circulation around the front, ultimately determining the kind and location of clouds and precipitation.

 Temperature changes

 Cold fronts are the leading edge of cooler air masses, hence the name "cold front".
-They have stronger temperature changes during the fall (autumn) and spring and during the middle of winter.
+They have stronger temperature changes during the fall (autumn) and spring, and during the middle of winter.
 Temperature changes associated with cold fronts can be as much as 30 C-change.
 When cold fronts come through, there is usually a quick, yet strong gust of wind, that shows that the cold front is passing.
 In surface weather observations, a remark known as FROPA is coded when this occurs.
 The effects from a cold front can last from hours to days.
 The air behind the front is cooler than the air it is replacing and the warm air is forced to rise, so it cools.
-As the cooler air cannot hold as much moisture as warm air, clouds form and rain occurs.
+As the cooler air cannot hold as much moisture as warm air, clouds form and rain or snow occur.